Klonopin High: The Ins and Outs of This Dangerous Addiction

 But why do seemingly clean-nosed individuals who would never be seen as a drug addict find themselves hooked?

-Recall the amount of prescriptions prescribed in 2011: 127 million benzodiazepine prescriptions in general, 26.9 million clonazepam prescriptions alone.
+Recall the number of prescriptions prescribed in 2011: 127 million benzodiazepine prescriptions in general, 26.9 million clonazepam prescriptions alone.

 When people use medications like benzodiazepines for extended periods of time, they begin to develop a tolerance to the drugs.
 As their tolerance grows, oftentimes they must take more of the drugs to receive the same effect.